 An audible signal sounds.
 The oven stops heating.
 "Finished" appears in the status bar.
-Use the 🕑 button to switch off the audible signal.
-"Appliance cooling down" appears in the status bar.
+Use the 🕒 button to switch off the audible signal.

 Cancelling the cleaning operation

 Use the "On/off" button to switch off the oven.
 The cooking compartment door cannot be opened until the symbol goes out in the status bar.